Baymine/Baymine/README.md

  👯 I want to collaborate with an app developer **Doc App**.

- 🤔 I am now looking for a job in software development and working hard to fulfill that dream.
+ 🤔 I am currently working for a tech company.